jherforth/servergate/ARCHITECTURE.md

 Problem: "Gates not linking"
     │
     ├─→ Check database connection
-    │   └─→ Can you connect with mysql command?
+    │   └─→ Can you connect with psql command?
     │       ├─→ Yes: Database is fine
     │       └─→ No: Check credentials in world.mt
     │